 It’s that time of year again.
-As the air gets colder, kids go back to school, and the artificial pumpkin spice scent hangs in the air, thoughts turn to autumn—and monsters.
-Halloween is around the corner, and what’s a better way to prepare than some proper scary movies?
-Hulu has a great selection of great scares for your screaming streaming needs, from popular new titles to true classics.
+As the air gets colder and the artificial pumpkin spice scent hangs in the air, thoughts turn to autumn—and monsters.
+Halloween is around the corner, and what’s a better way to prepare than some good scary movies?
+Hulu has a great selection of scares for your screaming streaming needs, from popular new titles to true classics.
 (To learn about hulu, see our review.
 We’ve updated this list to what’s available for Halloween 2020, so dig in and see what you might find!

 Best Horror Movies on Hulu

 Parasite (2019) – 99%